 At the same time, there is growing concern that these types of effects could be felt along the Atlantic Coast.

 Shellfish growers on both coasts note the threat ocean acidification poses to their livelihoods as they struggle to keep businesses up and running.
+In 2014, a Canadian shellfish farming company reported that they lost 10 million scallops and $10 million due to ocean acidification.
 As the dangerous acidification trajectory continues upward, shellfish, including oysters, mussels and crabs, may soon become scarce on people’s dinner plates —and hard to come by for hungry ocean wildlife.

 Ocean Conservancy is getting the word out to make sure people on both the East Coast and West Coast understand this complex ocean threat.
 We need to reduce our carbon emissions to tackle ocean acidification at its root.

 There are also actions we can take locally to reduce runoff and support research investments to protect jobs, businesses and the unique way of life our coastal communities sustain.
 We’re working with partners and people on the front lines to create support for local and regional actions to address acidification.